-I am interested in social meaning and how people use language and linguistic variation to do things?
+I am interested in social meaning and how people use language and linguistic variation to do things.

 I received my M.A. in Linguistics from Queen Mary, University of London in 2016.
 My M.A. dissertation looked at the use of creaky voice (or vocal fry) amongst a small cohort of middle and upper-middle class London millennials.
 I presented some of this work in a talk at NWAV46.
 You can see those slides here.

-Before that, I received by B.A. in Linguistics from SOAS, University of London in 2014.
+Before that, I received my B.A. in Linguistics from SOAS, University of London in 2014.
 My B.A. dissertation explored possible social motivations for ideophone loss (highly expressive, sensory, “iconic” words) in two very different linguistic and social situations: Zulu and Quechua.
 Some of these ideas were covered in a talk I gave at Nanzan University in November 2017 at Workshop in Mimetics II: New approaches to old questions.
-You can see those slides here and learn more about ideophones here and my B.A. dissertation here
+You can see those slides here and learn more about ideophones here.